QingdaoU/oj-docs/docs/judger/api.md

  - `cpu_time`:  cpu time the process has used
  - `real_time`:  actual running time of the process
+ - `real_time`:  max vaule of memory used by the processd
  - `signal`:  signal number
  - `exit_code`:  process's exit code
  - `result`:  judger result, details in `runner.h`